JOIN VERITY AS A BUSINESS MEMBER

 Legally, a nonprofit organization is one that does not declare a profit and instead utilizes all revenue available after normal operating expenses in service to the public interest.
 A nonprofit corporation can be a church or church association, school, charity, medical provider, legal aid society, volunteer services organization, professional association, research institute, museum, or in some cases a sports association.

-Upon receipt of the formation document, bylaws, meeting minutes or other applicable document, and business license if the organization is a business, the business/group will complete a Business Account Card and Business Questionnaire.
+Upon receipt of the formation document, bylaws, meeting minutes or other applicable document, and business license if the organization is a business, the business/group will complete a Business Account Card form and Business Questionnaire.

 A partnership is a for-profit business association of two or more persons.
 Each partner shares directly in the organization's profits and shares control of the business operation.
 The consequence of this profit sharing is that partners are jointly and independently liable for the partnership's debts.